hyunsooda/lbe/README.md

-### TextBook: Language-Based Engineering: A Comprehensive Approach to Software Analysis and Hardening
+### [TextBook] Language-Based Engineering: A Comprehensive Approach to Software Analysis and Hardening

 This book explores dynamic analysis and hardening in the context of software security and engineering.